-Maturity Date: 364 days from date of issuance
+Maturity Date: 364 days from date of issuance.

-Interest Rate: Variable, equal to LIBOR plus Margin
+Interest Rate: Variable, equal to LIBOR plus Margin.

 LIBOR: USD-LIBOR-BBA, with a Designated Maturity of One Month and with a Reset Date on each Interest Payment Date.
 Capitalized terms used in the preceding sentence will have the respective meanings set forth in the 1991 ISDA Definitions, as published by ISDA.

-Margin: Expressed in basis points and determined in accordance with the following table:

-The “Ratings” for the table will be determined in the same manner as used in determination of the Premium in the confirmation to which this Annex 1 is annexed.
+Margin: 45.0 basis points.

-Interest Accruals: For the first issuance of any bonds of this series, interest will accrue from their settlement date.
+Interest Accruals: For the first issuance of any bonds of this series, interest will accrue from their Settlement Date.

-For any subsequent issuance of any bonds of this series, interest will accrue from the interest payment date for any already outstanding bonds falling on or last preceding the settlement date for such subsequent issuance.
+For any subsequent issuance of any bonds of this series, interest will accrue from the interest payment date for any already outstanding bonds falling on or last preceding the Settlement Date for such subsequent issuance.

 Manner of